PauloPortugal/java-interviews/README.md

 # Java Programming Interview Problems
-A collection of pair programming interview problems
+A collection of pair programming interview problems.

+This is just an approach to the problems.
+There may be some more elegant solutions.

 ### Java Problems
  * Calculate the Largest Prime Factor